 It is time to take stock of what we know about this topic, both in this country and internationally, and to engage in a new debate over its future within a new context.
-This joint research project, led by the Pearson Think Tank and the Education and Employers Taskforce, addresses three fundamental questions:
+This research project addresses three fundamental questions:

 - What is enterprise and entrepreneurship education?